11+ Information Evening

 The LEA Common Application Form should be completed and returned to your son's primary school.
 This form is not available from LRGS; it will distributed by your primary school or your home LEA (ie Lancashire if you live in Lancashire, Cumbria if you live in Cumbria, and so on).

-Admission at 11+ is carried out through entrance tests in Verbal Reasoning, Mathematics and English, held in September.
+11+ entrance tests for 2015 will take place on the morning of Saturday 27 September at LRGS.
+There are three tests: Verbal Reasoning, Mathematics and English.
 The results of the 11+ entrance tests will be sent to arrive with parents in early October.
-You can see some sample 11+ test papers above, along with answers.

 Who is eligible to apply?